 There are two things that hit you as you arrive at Darwin’s bustling airport — the heat and the relaxed vibe.
 Welcome to the Aussie city that’s closer to Bali than it is to any of Australia’s other key urban centres.
 As such, you’ll find things are done a little differently in the Northern Territory capital.
 P.S.
 The dress code is strictly boardies, Havianas and Akubra-style hats!

-Sitting pretty in Tropical North Queensland, Cairns has traditionally been the last stop on an all-points east coast tour of Australia.
-In recent years, the city’s unique location on the edge of two of the world’s most iconic natural landmarks — the Great Barrier Reef and the Daintree rainforest — has seen it evolve into a destination in its own right.
-It may be hot but this is one of the most chilled-out urban centres in the country, and a ‘she’ll be right’ attitude imbues the lifestyle.
-However, with a raft of world-class attractions and dining and shopping options on offer, the once-sleepy outpost is all grown up — and surprisingly cosmopolitan.
+Sitting pretty in Tropical North Queensland, Cairns has undergone an extraordinary transformation in recent decades.
+What was once the last stop on an all-points east coast tour of Australia for visiting backpackers, is now a must-visit destination in its own right for a broad cross section of travellers — thanks in part to the city’s unique location on the edge of two of the world’s most iconic natural landscapes — the Great Barrier Reef and Daintree rainforest.
+It may be hot, but Cairns is one of the most chilled-out urban centres in the country and a ‘she’ll be right’ attitude imbues the lifestyle.
+However, with a raft of world-class attractions, eateries and shopping options on offer, the once-sleepy outpost is all grown up and impressively cosmopolitan.

 The Gold Coast — better known by locals as ‘the Goldie’ — is considered by many to be the home of Australia’s best beaches.
 The region is located an easy hour’s drive south of Brisbane in South East Queensland, and has long been known as a surfing hotspot and for its theme parks.
 It offers a relaxed, laid-back vibe that attracts holidaymakers from across Australia and beyond.
 Some never leave (the Gold Coast is one of the fastest growing regions in the country), and it’s not hard to work out why given the great weather, spectacular coastline and endless attractions.